arkworks-rs/algebra/README.md

 cargo test --all
 ```

+Note that this leaves out some tests that would be run in individual crates (e.g. `test-curves`) under `cargo test --all-features`.

 ## Benchmarks

 To run the benchmarks, install the nightly Rust toolchain, via `rustup install nightly`, and then run the following command: